 - American Indian and Alaska Native Culture Card: The culture card enhances cultural competence when serving American Indian and Alaska Native communities.
 It covers regional differences, cultural customs, spirituality, communication styles, the role of veterans and older adults, and health disparities.

-- Georgetown University National Center for Cultural Competence (NCCC): The NCCCC ontributes to the body of knowledge on cultural and linguistic competency within systems and organizations.
-The Cultural and Linguistic Competence Health Practitioner Assessment (CLCHPA) self-guided learning activity developed by the NCCC, is designed to enhance the delivery of high quality services for diverse patient/client populations, and promote cultural and linguistic as essential approaches addressing health and healthcare disparities.
+- Georgetown University National Center for Cultural Competence (NCCC): The NCCCC contributes to the body of knowledge on cultural and linguistic competency within systems and organizations.
+The Cultural and Linguistic Competence Health Practitioner Assessment (CLCHPA) self-guided learning activity developed by the NCCC, is designed to enhance the delivery of high-quality services for diverse patient/client populations, and promote cultural and linguistic as essential approaches addressing health and healthcare disparities.

 - Language Identification Cards for Limited English Proficiency: This tool helps identify languages spoken by individuals with limited English proficiency.
 The Language Flash Card contains 38 common languages.

 - Office of Minority Health - Cultural Competency Section: The Office of Minority Health addresses disease prevention, health promotion, risk reduction, healthier lifestyle choices, use of health care services and barriers to health care for racial and ethnic minorities.
 Key strategies focused on fostering research, establishing networks and funding programs that can contribute to health policy and the effectiveness of strategies for improving health.
 For additional information, please visit the Office of Minority Health website.